 Radio and telecommunication products that are intended to be marketed in Japan are subject to a mandatory certification process issued by MIC (Ministry of Internal Affairs and Communications).
-One or both of the following schemes may be applicable, depending on the equipment characteristics:
+One or both of the following schemes may be applicable, depending on the equipment characteristics: Japan Radio Law (Law No. 131 of May 2, 1950) and Japan Telecom Business Law (Law No. 86 of December 25, 1984).

 Japan Radio Law (Law No. 131 of May 2, 1950) typically addresses and covers products with radio interfaces.
 There are three different types of products that fall into Radio Law Approval, each one depending on the product intended to be marketed in Japan: